reside-ic/reside-ic.github.io/content/blog/vue-translate.md

 ```

 But there is no directive hook that will fire when *store state* changes, i.e. our language.
 So we'll have to manage
 a subscription to the store ourselves.
+Vuex exposes a method on the store for doing this: [watch](https://vuex.vuejs.org/api/#watch).
-We can set up such a subscription on `bind`:
+We can add our watcher on `bind`:

 ```
 bind(el, binding) {